ic-projects/wether/install.md

 `$ npm install -g ethereumjs-testrpc`
 `$ npm install -g truffle`

+### Metamask
-Get the Google Chrome 'Metamask' Extension,use the strong Password123456789 after accepting the terms&conditions.
+Get the Google Chrome 'Metamask' Extension, use the strong Password123456789 after accepting the terms&conditions.
 We'll use the RPC http://localhost:8545 but more on this after running the different servers.

+## Running

+wether/WEther `$ meteor`
+wether/Ethereum `$ testrpc --mnemonic "my test example" --accounts 50`
+wether/Ethereum/ethereum-bridge `$ node bridge -a 49`
+wether/Ethereum `$ truffle migrate`

+Connect meta mask with secure password: Password123456789
+Connect on the private network